Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 Incorporate Assisted Standing Exercises

-Support your baby under their arms while they bear weight on their legs.
-This builds leg strength necessary for pulling up and standing independently later on.
+Support your baby under their arms while they bear weight on their legs if they seem comfortable doing so.
+This can help build leg strength needed for pulling up and standing independently later on.

-Using sturdy furniture as “pull-up bars” allows them to practice balance while holding on securely.
+Using sturdy furniture as “pull-up bars” allows them to practice balance while holding on securely, as long as the surface is stable and you stay close by.

 The Importance of Professional Evaluation

-If your baby is not showing signs of crawling or pulling up by 10 months despite encouragement, consulting healthcare providers is wise.
-Pediatricians may perform developmental screenings to rule out underlying issues such as:
+If your baby is not showing signs of crawling, pulling up, or trying other ways to move by 10 months despite encouragement, consulting a healthcare provider is wise.
+Pediatricians may perform developmental screening or refer for further evaluation to look for underlying issues such as:

 Tracking Progress: What To Expect Week By Week

-Babies develop skills gradually; some days will be leaps forward while others show plateaus.
-Here’s a rough guide highlighting typical motor skill progression around 8-12 months:
+Babies develop skills gradually; some days bring leaps forward while others show plateaus.
+Here’s a rough guide highlighting common motor skill progression around 8-12 months:

-This table offers a snapshot but remember individual variations are normal.
-If progress seems stalled beyond this window without improvement despite effortful encouragements, professional advice is warranted.
+This table offers a snapshot, but individual variation is normal.
+If progress seems stalled beyond this window without improvement despite consistent encouragement, professional advice is warranted.

 Toys And Tools That Help Build Strength And Confidence